Sleepy Hollow, New York: Notable landmarks

-The village is home to the aforementioned Philipsburg Manor House and the Old Dutch Church of Sleepy Hollow, listed as National Historic Landmarks.
-Local sites listed in the National Register of Historic Places (NRHP) are the Sleepy Hollow Cemetery; Patriot's Park; the Edward Harden Mansion, now serving as the administration building for the Public Schools of the Tarrytowns; the Philipse Manor Railroad Station, now repurposed by the Hudson Valley Writers Center; the Tarrytown Light; and the Old Croton Aqueduct State Historic Park, segments of which run through Sleepy Hollow.
+The village is home to the above-mentioned Old Dutch Church of Sleepy Hollow and Philipsburg Manor House, both listed as National Historic Landmarks.
+Local sites listed in the National Register of Historic Places (NRHP) are the Sleepy Hollow Cemetery, Patriot's Park, the Edward Harden Mansion, the Philipse Manor Railroad Station with its Grand Central Eagle, the Tarrytown Light, and the linear Old Croton Aqueduct State Historic Park, segments of which run through Sleepy Hollow.